 - Salt & pepper for seasoning.

-- Pre-heat the oven to 220c / 425f / gas mark 7 and prepare the chicken by chopping into bite size chunks
+- Pre-heat the oven to 220c / 425f / gas mark 7.
+Chop the chicken into bite size chunks

 - Brown the chicken over a medium heat for a few minutes and then add the onion and cook until softened.

-- Once done, pour over the chicken and asparagus and gently mix together before transferring to a pie dish (or as the recipe suggests, 4 individual pie dishs).
+- Once done, pour in the chicken and asparagus and gently mix, before transferring to a pie dish (or as the recipe suggests, 4 individual pie dishes).

 - Roll out your pastry and top the dish with it, crimping the edges and using water to help them stick to the dish.
 Cut a hole in the top to let steam out, or use a pie funnel.